Early Buddhist schools: Innovations of the sects

 The classic sets of ten, six or four pāramitās (perfections) were codified and developed by these various schools in later sources.
 (Note: Buswell 2003: "Theravada Buddhism, in texts such as Cariyapitaka, Buddhavamsa, and Dhammapadatthakatha, postulates the following ten perfections.")
 (Note: Dutt 1978: "It is evident that the Hinayanists, either to popularize their religion or to interest the laity more in it, incorporated in their doctrines the conception of Bodhisattva and the practice of paramitas.
 This was effected by the production of new literature: the Jatakas and Avadanas.")
-Though the actual ideas of these virtues (like dhyāna, śila, prajñā, etc.) and the idea of the Buddha's past lives are drawn from early Buddhist sources (such as early Jātakas), they were developed further into specific doctrines about the bodhisattva path and how exactly the Buddha undertook it.
+Though the actual ideas of these virtues (such as dhyāna, śila, prajñā, etc.) and the idea of the Buddha's past lives are drawn from early Buddhist sources (such as early Jātakas), they were developed further into specific doctrines about the bodhisattva path and how exactly the Buddha undertook it.

 The new schools also developed new doctrines about important Buddhist topics.
 The Sarvāstivādins for example were known for their doctrine of temporal eternalism.
-Meanwhile, the Mahāsāṃghikaschool was known for its doctrine of "transcendentalism" (Lokottaravāda), the view that the Buddha was a fully transcendent being.
+Meanwhile, the Mahāsāṃghika school was known for its doctrine of "transcendentalism" (Lokottaravāda), the view that the Buddha was a fully transcendent being.
+(Note: "Although there was a subschool of the Mahasatghikas known as the Lokottaravada, nevertheless some form of supramundane teaching appears to have been common to all Mahasatghika schools...")